CFT-HY/HILA/README.md

 The assignment `f[ALL] = 2 + g[X];` can also be done with `f = 2 + g`.
-The main difference is in sequencing: the first form goes through the lattice sites in one *site loop*, whereas the second stores the result of 2 + g to a temporary Field variable which is copied to f (in this case std::moved).
+The main difference is in sequencing: the first form goes through the lattice sites in one *site loop*, whereas the second stores the result of 2 + g to a temporary field variable which is copied to f (in this case std::moved).
 The site loop form is faster since it minimizes temporaries and memory accesses.

-Because `f[X]` is of type Field element, the methods defined for the element type can be used.
+Because `f[X]` is of type field element, the methods defined for the element type can be used.
 `f[X].dagger()` is ok, `f.dagger()` is not.

-`f[X]` also serves as a visual identifier for a Field variable access.
+`f[X]` also serves as a visual identifier for a field variable access.

 Reduction: